wallaceoc/DevOps-Course-Starter/README.md

 '''bash

 ## Selenium tests
-Install the selenium python package
+Install the selenium python package (this should be unnecessary as it is being tracked by Poetry but I had some issues and had to do this)
 $ pip install -U selenium
 $ poetry add selenium